sistla-gautam/second-brain/1Projects/Assignment 9/SQL script.md

 ) as teacher_sections;

 -- 12. In a given week, how many hours is a teacher teaching?
+PRINT 'In a given week, how many hours is a teacher teaching?';
 DECLARE @week_teacher_id INT = 1;
 SELECT
     COUNT(*) as total_periods